Frequently Asked Questions

 Faculty or staff members who require regular shared accessibility may wish to consider:

-Contact ITS or your local IT support group for details.
+Contact WTS or your local IT support group for details.

 The University does not monitor individual e-mail accounts.
-However, centrally-administered e-mail accounts provided on University servers are institutional property and the University reserves the right to access e-mail records in accordance with Policy 1.20, Computing Resources Security, and Policy 1.45, E-mail.
+However, centrally-administered e-mail accounts provided on University servers are institutional property and the University reserves the right to access e-mail records in accordance with 1.13 Computing, Technology & Information Resources.

 You may be able to access your e-mail for a limited period of time after you leave the University but this would depend on a number of factors.
-Contact ITS, your local IT support group, or see this page for details, http://www.uwo.ca/its/accounting/faq.html#q4.
+Contact WTS, your local IT support group, or see this page for details, https://wts.uwo.ca/helpdesk/index.html.

 To discuss general concerns about access to information, privacy protection or specific incidents, please contact the Information & Privacy Office at email@example.com or 519-661-2111 ext.
 84541 or 84543.